dominicbrauer/pdf-reader/README.md

 # pdf-reader
-A program to read bank statement PDFs and output them as a csv-file.
+A program to read PDF bank statements and output them as csv-files.

 On behalf of [missenhardt fackler assfalg](https://www.mfa-steuerberater.de/).